 - We aim to respond as soon as possible, but normally within five days.
 If the investigation of the complaint is likely to take longer than five days, we will write to you to let you know the proposed timescales and next steps, aiming to resolve your complaint within a maximum of 30 days.

-- We will investigate your complaint involving relevant parties as necessary.
+- We'll investigate your complaint involving relevant parties as necessary.

-- We will contact you to let you know the outcome of your complaint and any actions we have taken as a result of this.
+- We'll contact you to let you know the outcome of your complaint and any actions we have taken as a result of this.

-- If you are unhappy with the resolution of your complaint, you should put your complaint in Stuart Osborne, NSPCC, Weston House, 42 Curtain Road, London.
+- If you're unhappy with the resolution of your complaint, you should put your complaint in Stuart Osborne, NSPCC, Weston House, 42 Curtain Road, London.
 EC2A 3NH

 - The matter will be escalated to a 'dispute', if applicable.

-- You will then be sent an acknowledgement of your complaint in writing, within 48 hours of us receiving it and an investigation of your complaint will then begin.
+- You'll then be sent an acknowledgement of your complaint in writing, within 48 hours of us receiving it and an investigation of your complaint will then begin.

 - Every effort will be made to complete this investigation within seven days of receipt.

-- We will then contact you with our findings, recommendations and proposed actions.
+- We'll then contact you with our findings, recommendations and proposed actions.

-- If you are still not satisfied, you can contact the Fundraising Standards Board (www.frsb.org.uk) within two months of our decision.
+- If you're still not satisfied, you can contact the Fundraising Regulator (https://www.fundraisingregulator.org.uk/) within 2 months of our decision.

-- The Fundraising Standards Board will consider your complaint in light of the Fundraising Promise and the Institute of Fundraising's codes of fundraising practice.
+- The Fundraising Regulator will consider your complaint in light of the Fundraising Promise and the Fundraising Regulator’s codes of fundraising practice.